wo3kie/cxxDojo/README.md

 **quick_sort.cpp**
 Write a `quicksort` implementation.
 Can any STL utilities be used to simplify the task?

+**reverse_words.cpp**
+Implement a program that reverses the words in a given sentence.

 **xml/xpath.cpp**
 Implement a program to print nodes from xml matching a given XPath.
 ```{r, engine='bash'}